“Creating and working with my hands has been a life long passion”

-Her journey brought her to the United States where she added wax carving, casting and stone setting to her repertoire of techniques over the last 22 years.
-She lives in the beautiful town of Dana Point and has become a proud citizen of the United States in 2003.
+Her journey brought her to the United States where she added wax carving, casting, stone setting and welding to her repertoire of techniques over the last 32 years.
+She became a proud citizen of the United States in 2003.

-Dorothee’s jewelry boldly combines high karat gold interwoven with the rich colors of fine gemstones and the muted hues of rare pearls.
+Dorothee combines high karat gold with the rich colors of fine gemstones, drusy and the muted hues of rare pearls.
 “I strive to create a sculptural feel for my jewelry.
 How the pieces visually flow from all angles is important.”

-Inspired by the shape and brilliance of a gemstone or the glow of a stunning pearl her process starts sometimes with sketches, most often by using gold sheet.
+Her process starts sometimes with sketches, most often by using brass or copper sheet, tubing and wire.
 “Being very visual, I love to get right into it.
 Working with metals and shaping them, helps me clarify my thoughts and design ideas.”

-Her work has been called understated and elegant and has won her 17 first place awards at art shows throughout California.
+Her work has been called understated and elegant and has won her 22 first place awards at art shows throughout the country.